Chrisae9/chis-website/content/blog/pet-camera.md

 Navigate to the advanced settings to generate an RTSP URL.
 This will be used later on.

-## Set up Motioneye Docker Container
+## Set up motionEye Docker Container

 For this, you are going to need `docker` and `docker-compose`.
 I decided to set up a compose file just in case I need to save live video or pictures to my shared drive.